Getting a Divorce? Here’s How to Prepare Your Children

 Plan Before You Tell Them

-The first thing you should do when getting a divorce is have a plan of action for your children before you break the news to them.
+The first thing you should do when getting a divorce is to have a plan of action for your children before you break the news to them.
 Discuss how and where to tell them the news.
 You will want to pick a place and a time that is safe and does not involve any friends or relatives.
 Telling your children near an important holiday like Christmas probably wouldn’t be the best idea.
 Also, you may consider speaking with a therapist to learn how to get the message across correctly.

 When it’s time to discuss the divorce with your children, be straightforward with them.
 Make it clear that the separation is permanent and that everything in their lives will stay as similar as possible.

-You will want to reassure the children that you and your soon-to-be ex both love them and will want to be in their lives as much as possible.
+You will want to reassure the children that you and your soon-to-be-ex both love them and will want to be in their lives as much as possible.
 Your children will undoubtedly ask you many questions but remember to stay positive and answer the questions honestly.

 Don’t Blame Anyone